whosonfirst/go-whosonfirst-log/README.md

 ### Log levels

 The following log levels are supported, in this order.
-That means if you specify that the default log level is `warning` any messages logged to the `Info` or `Debug` methods will be ignored.
+That means if you specify that the default log level is `warning` any messages logged to the `Status` or `Info` or `Debug` methods will be ignored.

 * debug
 * info
+* status
 * warning
 * error
 * fatal